System Status

 • Integrity constraints maintain data consistency across multiple tables.

-Properties of NoSQL databases
+Properties of NoSQL Databases

 NoSQL is a non-schema alternative to SQL and RDBMSs designed to store, process, and analyze extremely large amounts of unstructured data.

 NoSQL databases deemphasize the principles of ACID (atomicity, consistency, isolation, and durability).
 In addition, the process of normalization is not mandatory in NoSQL.
-Because of the size and speed of modern data, you shoud de-normalize NoSQL databases.
+Because of the size and speed of modern data, you should de-normalize NoSQL databases.

 NoSQL databases have the following properties: